Akaito/ZeroToBoto/_posts/2017-06-17-hello-python.md

 $ python
 >>> def write_test(address):
 ...     print "ping -n 5 -a " + address
-...     print "tracert " + address + " > trace-result." + address + ".txt"
+...     print "tracert " + address
 ...
 >>> write_test("10.0.20.5")
 ping -n 5 -a 10.0.20.5
-tracert 10.0.20.5 > trace-result.10.0.20.5.txt
+tracert 10.0.20.5
 >>> write_test("10.0.21.42")
 ping -n 5 -a 10.0.21.42
-tracert 10.0.21.42 > trace-result.10.0.21.42.txt
+tracert 10.0.21.42
 ```

 `write_test` takes one argument (named "address"), prints some stuff out, and returns nothing.
-Printing *is not* returning something.
+Printing *is not* returning something from a function.
 Printing writes to the "stdout" (standard out) stream.
-This is the same way of communicating with the terminal as you're used to from most programs.
-Once we're using saved scripts instead of the interpreter, anything printed with `print` can be redirected to a text file with `foo > result.txt` like you're used to.
+This stream is a sort of "pipe", where printing feeds the input end, and your terminal is the output end.

 `print "ping -n 5 -a " + address`<br/>
 `address` is the name of `write_test`'s one argument.
 Here we're assuming it's a string and it can just be added to (appended to) another string.
 If someone mis-uses your function and gives a non-string (something note quoted), you'll get an error.